It is inexplicable, but very explainable, very understanding.

 I have always believed I'm a nurse here in Jacksonville, Florida.

-I actually work for one of the largest home health companies here, and we've been handling everything as business as usual, but in December they did try and mandate, you know, that we either do a religious exemption or we get the shot.
+But in December, they did try and mandate, you know, that we either do a religious exemption or we get the shot.

-And and so I was lucky enough to keep my job, and but you know, I feel bad for people who live in areas where their state representatives will not stand up for them.
+And, but, you know, I feel bad for people who live in areas where their state representatives will not stand up for them.

-And as a nurse, you know, I don't feel like it's right for anybody to mandate because the evidence is not out there, they're not giving informed consent.
+And as a nurse, you know, I don't feel like it's right for anybody to mandate because the evidence is not out there.

-And so I just wanted to reinforce and say to those truckers in in Canada and to the truckers here that may be standing up.
+And so I just wanted to reinforce and say to those truckers in Canada and to the truckers here that may be standing up.

-When we had that defeat the mandate in Washington DC on the 23rd of January, I made a point, even though I don't have mandates here, to drive up there.
+When we had that defeat the mandate in Washington, D.C. on the 23rd of January, I made a point, even though I don't have mandates here, to drive up there.

 I drove 22 hours in a two-day weekend to be able to march in that to show support to others.

-You know, when the little people stop doing the jobs that all these elite feel are beneath them, you know, if people would stand together and realize us as the worker bees, if we banned it the power that we have.
+You know, when the little people stop doing the jobs that all these elite feel are beneath them, you know, if people would stand together and realize us as the worker bees, if we banned it, the power that we have.

 So I just wanted to call in and just say I want that one trucker and all the truckers to know that there are so many people out here that are so supportive.